napari/napari.github.io/index.md

 ```
 ````

+## getting started

+If you are new to napari, check out our [getting started guide](tutorials/fundamentals/getting_started.md).

-## simple example
+## example

-(The examples below require the `scikit-image` package to run.
+(The example below requires the `scikit-image` package to run.
 We just use data samples from this package for demonstration purposes.
-If you change the examples to use your own dataset, you may not need to install this package.)
+If you change the example to use your own dataset, you may not need to install this package.)

 From inside an IPython shell or jupyter notebook you can open up an interactive